bimalbist07/ReverseShell-C2-Demo/README.md

 ## 📋 Executive Summary

 This project demonstrates a fully functional **Reverse Shell Command and Control (C2) system** using Python sockets.
 The attacker (Kali Linux) sets up a listener, and the victim (Windows) initiates an outbound connection, successfully bypassing traditional firewall rules.
 This simulation showcases the exact technique used by real-world malware like Cobalt Strike and Metasploit, providing a clear understanding of both the offensive mechanism and defensive countermeasures.
-The assessment was conducted in an isolated lab environment with all proper authorizations.

 ## 🖥️ Lab Environment